-- All participants must sign the Release Of Liability, Waiver Of Claims, Assumption Of Risks And Indemnity Agreement before starting any activities in a GBC member club.
+- All participants must sign the Release Of Liability, Waiver Of Claims, Assumption Of Risks And Indemnity Agreement before starting any activities in a GymBC member club.

 - Gymnastics facility have uneven floor surfaces covered with mats and equipment.
 Watch where you walk.

 - Observe and obey all posted signs and warnings.

 - Before attempting a new skill or progression, ask your coach.

 - If you are using a trampoline, there must be spotters around the trampoline.
 Club must ensure that individuals coaching trampoline-like devices (any rebounding device) have the proper coaching certification.

 - Always use the equipment as it was intended.

 - You must have sufficient physical dexterity, ability, and knowledge to safely engage in gymnastics activities.
 If in doubt, ask your coach.